HelpGiveThanks/HGTconfiguration/README.md

 1. Select the 'Settings' tile (top row, middle tile on the 'Configure The Bug Genie' page).
 1. Type in your Bug Genie's custom name (the name of your website, family, organizaiton, etc.).
 1. Click the 'save' button (bottom right).
-1. Select 'Uploads & attachments' (6th option from the right menu column).
+1. Select 'Uploads & attachments' (6th option from the left menu column).
 1. Enable file uploads.
 1. Click the 'save' button (bottom right).
-1. Select 'Settings' (2nd option from the right menu column).
+1. Select 'Settings' (2nd option from the left menu column).
 1. Select the 'Appearance' tab.
 1. Click on the selected theme 'oxygen' and change it to 'nitrogen' (keep oxygen as the iconset).
 1. Click the blue 'Configure icons' button.